trents/trents/README.md

 - 👋 Hi, I’m @trents
 - 👀 I’m interested in all flavors of software development, data analysis, and data wrangling.
-- 🌱 I’m currently learning lots of modern frameworks.
-Currently hammering on Angular.
+- 🌱 I’m currently learning lots of modern frameworks and data analysis tools.
+NumPy and fantasy football are attracting my focus ATM.
-- 💞️ I’m looking to collaborate on any projects of interest
+- 💞️ I’m looking to collaborate on any projects of interest.
 - 📫 How to reach me: devolver42@gmail.com

 <!---